Shopify/shopify-api-ruby/README.md

    * ``client_id`` – Required – The API key for your app
    * ``scope`` – Required – The list of required scopes (explained here: https://help.shopify.com/api/guides/authentication/oauth#scopes)
    * ``redirect_uri`` – Required – The URL where you want to redirect the users after they authorize the client.
-The complete URL specified here must be identical to one of the Application Redirect URLs set in the App's section of the Partners dashboard.
-Note: in older applications, this parameter was optional, and redirected to the Application Callback URL when no other value was specified.
+The complete URL specified here must be identical to one of the Application Redirect URLs set in the app's section of the Partners dashboard.
    * ``state`` – Optional – A randomly selected value provided by your application, which is unique for each authorization request.
 During the OAuth callback phase, your application must check that this value matches the one you provided during authorization.
 [This mechanism is important for the security of your application](https://tools.ietf.org/html/rfc6819#section-3.6).
    * ``grant_options[]`` - Optional - Set this parameter to `per-user` to receive an access token that respects the user's permission level when making API requests (called online access).
-This is strongly recommended for embedded apps.
+We strongly recommend using this parameter for embedded apps.

    We've added the create_permission_url method to make this easier, first instantiate your session object: